All Articles

 Inside your home

 • Electrical outlets and cords: Check electrical outlets and cords throughout your home for potential fire hazards.
 Replace any fraying cords and tack down ones that could cause someone to trip and fall.
-According to the National Safety Council, falls accounted for 33% of all nonfatal injuries in 2020,4 and one good way to prevent falls is by securing or rerouting electrical cords.5
+According to the National Safety Council, falls accounted for 35% of all non-fatal injuries,2 and one good way to prevent falls is by securing or rerouting electrical cords.3

 • Fire extinguishers: Check all parts of your fire extinguisher for signs of damage and double-check that the pressure gauge needle is in the “green” range.
 Be sure adults who live in the home know where to find the fire extinguishers, should they need them.